FAT Forensics: A Python Toolbox for Algorithmic Fairness, Accountability and Transparency: Algorithmic Fairness, Accountability and Transparency with FAT Forensics

-Open \blfootnote{The source code of FAT Forensics is hosted on GitHub: \url{https://github.com/fat-forensics/fat-forensics}, and its documentation can be found on the toolbox's web site: \url{https://fat-forensics.org}.} source software is a backbone of reproducible research, especially when considering the nature of artificial intelligence (AI) and machine learning (ML) algorithms where sometimes changing the seed of a random number generator can cause a state-of-the-art solution to become a sub-par one.
-Despite the effort to release code alongside publications, both fields are struggling with a reproducibility crisis \cite{hutson2018artificial}.
-This may be due to poor reporting, the desire to keep trade secrets or simply aiming to keep an edge over competitors.
-One way to tackle this problem is to promote publishing high-quality software used for scientific experiments under an open source licence or simply require it as a part of the publishing and peer-review process, which has been advocated for a long time \cite{sonnenburg2007need}.
-Despite their importance, implementations are commonly treated just as a research by-product and are often abandoned after publishing a work based on them.
-We call this phenomenon \emph{paperware} -- a piece of software, which main purpose is to see a paper towards publication rather than implement any particular concept with thorough software engineering practice.
-Alternatively, they are provided as standalone packages that often do not follow the best software engineering practices, hence can prove difficult to use for a wider community due to lack of documentation and maintenance, therefore impacting its usability and reproducibility in general.
+Open source software is the backbone of reproducible research, especially so in Artificial Intelligence (AI) and Machine Learning (ML) where changing the seed of a random number generator may cause a state-of-the-art solution to become a subpar predictive system.
+Despite numerous efforts to ensure that publications are accompanied by code, both the AI and ML fields struggle with a reproducibility crisis~\cite{hutson2018artificial}.
+One way to address this problem is to promote publishing high-quality software used for scientific experiments under an open source licence or enforce it as part of the publishing process~\cite{sonnenburg2007need}.
+In spite of their importance, implementations are nonetheless commonly treated just as a research by-product and often abandoned after publishing the findings based upon them.
+We call this phenomenon \emph{paperware}, i.e., code whose main purpose is to see a paper towards publication rather than implement any particular concept with thorough software engineering practice.
+Such attitude results in standalone packages that often prove difficult to use due to the lack of documentation, testing, usage examples and (post-publication) maintenance, therefore impacting their reach, usability and, more broadly, reproducibility of scientific findings.
+This state of affairs is especially problematic for AI and ML research with its fast-paced environment, lack of standards and far-ranging social implications.